zf4223v1ms7/nexus-sdk/docs/CLI.md

 2. `GET /health` simple health check endpoint that needs to return a `200 OK` in order for the validation to pass.
 3. `POST /invoke` the CLI can check that the endpoint exists.

+{% hint style="success" %}
-> As an improvement, the command could take a `[data]` parameter that invokes the Tool and checks the response against the output schema.
+As an improvement, the command could take a `[data]` parameter that invokes the Tool and checks the response against the output schema.
+{% endhint %}

 This command should also check that the URL is accessible by the Leader node.
 It should, however, be usable with `localhost` Tools for development purposes, printing a warning.